 Due to BV’s high recurrence rate and the fact that antibiotics are the primary source of treatment, overuse of antibiotics can quickly become an issue.
 Specifically, failure to identify and address the root cause of recurrent BV.
 Yet, diagnosing the cause of BV for many can be complicated, primarily if it recurs despite preventative methods.
 Thus leaving antibiotic medication as the only option for treatment.

 On the other hand, there are certain habits and behaviors regarding hygiene and wellness practices that may trigger bacterial vaginosis.
 For instance, using scented feminine care products such as tampons, pantyliners, washes, sprays, and powders can disrupt vaginal flora.
 Additionally, douches and deodorizing vaginal suppositories cause imbalances in the vaginal flora.
-These products produce a pH imbalance that contributes to the overgrowth of harmful bacteria in the vaginal microbiome contributing to the onset of BV.
+These products produce a pH imbalance that contributes to an imbalance of specific bacterial strains.
+Thus disrupting the vaginal microbiome and contributing to the onset of BV.
 Furthermore, habits such as smoking can increase bacterial infection susceptibility due to its ability to suppress a healthy immune system function.

 Why Integrative Care is Needed